astrapi69/mystic-crypt/README.md

 Here is a list of awesome projects for cryptography:

-[cryptacular](https://github.com/vt-middleware/cryptacular) The friendly complement to the BouncyCastle crypto API for Java.
+ * [cryptacular](https://github.com/vt-middleware/cryptacular) The friendly complement to the BouncyCastle crypto API for Java.
+ * [JSch](http://www.jcraft.com/jsch/) JSch is a pure Java implementation of SSH2.